sailoog/openplotter-documentation/en/arm_computer.md

 We recommend the popular [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) because it fits the requeriments: open-source, low-cost, low-consumption and has a huge community of developers.

-**OpenPlotter RPI**,  the operative system for Raspberry Pi and OpenPlotter is ready!
+We are developing **OpenPlotter RPI**, a special operative system for Raspberry Pi based on Linux Raspbian distribution.
+When development is done we will migrate to other ARM boards.